JasonFreeberg/AmazonReviews/README.md

 # The Language of Amazon Reviews
-__Jason Freeberg__
 __November 2016__

 ## Project Motivation

 In 2015 alone, Amazon shipped over one billion packages on behalf of its sellers.
-And in the days leading to Christmas, Amazon was processing 426 orders per second.
-Obviously, Amazon is an important player in the online consumer and shipping industry.
-But my project does not focus on the company's massive throughput.
-Instead, I wanted to investigate the correlation between a user's text review and the overall rating they assigned to that product.
+And in the days leading to Christmas, Amazon processed 426 orders per second.
+Obviously, the company is an important player in the online consumer and shipping industry.
+While the company's massive throughput is very interesting, my project focuses on something every Amazon user can relate to... product reviews!
+Specifically, I wanted to investigate the correlation between a user's text review and the overall rating they assigned to that product.

-When a user makes a purchase on Amazon, he or she takes time to decide between similar products.
-And any savvy shopper would likely browse through the product reviews.
-And while that shopper cannot read through every review, he or she can see the general sentiment of previous customers by the numerical rating.
-There should (ideally) be a strong correlation between the language used and the rating given, so this was a great opportunity to familiarize myself with Python's Natural Language Toolkit, or *nltk*.
+Before a user makes a purchase on Amazon, he or she takes some time to decide between similar products.
+And any savvy shopper would likely browse through each product's reviews.
+And while that shopper cannot read through every user review, he or she can see the *general sentiment* of previous customers by the number of stars assigned.
+There should be a strong correlation between the language used and the numerical rating given, so this was a great opportunity to familiarize myself with the basics of natural language processesing.

-My question was **how well can we predict a user's product rating from their text review?** Moreover... what relevant features can be extracted from this data, and what models work best for prediction?
+Put simply, my question was **how well can we predict a user's product rating from their text review?** Moreover... what relevant features can be extracted from this data, and what models work best for prediction?

 ## The Data

-In my search for data, I happened across [Julian McAley](http://jmcauley.ucsd.edu/data/amazon/) his website.
+In my search for data, I happened across [Julian McAley](http://jmcauley.ucsd.edu/data/amazon/) and his website.
 There I found he had collected massive amounts of Amazon user reviews, each review saved as a JSON.
 I chose to investiage Julian's collection of 1.8 million electronic product reviews.
+Each JSON contained the following fields...

 - **\_id**... &nbsp; An id number added by MongoDB
 - **reviewerID**... &nbsp; The reviewer ID number